marsdrums/test-tutorial/visual-quality/index.md

 ![](./images/visual-quality_008.png)

+> [!TIP]
+> As you’ve seen, gamma correction can significantly alter colors.
+I recommend applying gamma correction at the very start of your patching process and choosing colors based on their gamma-corrected appearance.
+If you apply gamma correction later and have already balanced colors without it, you may end up needing to redo the color adjustments from scratch.

 ## Gamma corrections in a chain of effects

 We said that gamma correction must be applied last, but we should also convert any input image or video from sRGB to linear RGB before processing them.